 SH Practical - Lymphatic Structure and Organs associated practical support page.
 Note that virtual slides will be used in the associated practical class and this linked page is provided for student self-directed learning of concepts from the virtual slides.

+System Development

-Cell Trafficking into and out of Lymph Nodes
+- Cell Trafficking into and out of Lymph Nodes

-Lymphocyte Migration at High Endothelial Venule Model
+- Lymphocyte Migration at High Endothelial Venule Model

-Overview

-Tonsil

-Tonsil and MALT

-Thymus

-Spleen

-Bone marrow
+- •

+- •

+- •

+- •

+- lacktriangle

+- •

-Mouse Lymphocyte Motility Movies[Expand]
+Mouse Lymphocyte Motility Movies [Expand]

-Additional Images[Expand]
+Additional Images [Expand]